Q: Can You Have a Heart Attack After a Normal Stress Test?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A stress test can be useful if you already are experiencing symptoms of coronary artery disease.
+A stress test can be useful if you’re already experiencing symptoms of coronary artery disease.
 It may provide further evidence that indicates blood flow to the heart is reduced because of a blockage from fatty deposits in the arteries called plaque.

-Stress tests can detect when arteries have 70 percent or more blockage.
+Stress tests can detect when arteries have 70% or more blockage.
 This severe narrowing is what causes the severe chest pain called angina.

 But normal results from a stress test do not rule out the possibility of a future heart attack.
 This is because a plaque can still rupture, form clots and block an artery.
 Heart attacks often result from these smaller blockages that rupture.

 — Cardiologist Benico Barzilai, MD